 2014 saw the 50th anniversary of the establishment of the Birmingham Centre for Contemporary Cultural Studies.
 This project, funded by the Arts and Humanities Research Council, marks this anniversary by reflecting on the legacies of the Centre.

-On this website you can find more about the archive, browse selected Centre publications, listen to interviews with prominent figures from the CCCS, find out about our exhibition and artists in residence, 'meet' the project team, and learn more about the wider project.
+On this website you can find more about the CCCS Mendelsohn project, the wider archive, browse selected Centre publications, listen to interviews with prominent figures from the CCCS, 'meet' the project team, and learn more about the wider project.